-These all need to be cleaned up with someone who can read the Polish (particularly names), as I have just used ChatGPT so far.
+These all need to be cleaned up with someone who can read the Polish (particularly names), as I have just used ChatGPT so far for transcription, and Google translate for English (with some fixes by me when translation seemed really weird!).
 These were all in a pack of letters that Mom must have had from Granny.
-It also include one from July from Aunt Fania.

 Mom's memoirs had talked about her father traveling to France, Belgium, and England while her mother was in Switzerland, and these letters, echo that.
 Mysteries that arise from the letters include where he was receiving letters (but one letter suggested that would be Hove), how things were being paid for, and what travel visas they had at different times.